 When tragedy strikes, it seems to bring out the best and the worst in people.
-Recently, we have witnessed what may feel like one tragedy after another.
-Fires, shootings and a horrific bus accident have left people reeling in pain and raw with emotion.
+One tragedy after another has left people reeling in pain and raw with emotion.

-While some experienced personal loss and/or injury, these events have impacted everyone in the community.
+While some experience personal loss and/or injury, traumatic events can impact everyone in some way.
 In most cases, adults have words and the mental ability to process what just happened, but it is a different story for children.

 “Children watch their parents’ or caregivers’ response,” says psychologist Dr. Gary Oliver with the Center for Healthy Relationships.
 “Even if their parents didn’t say a word about the anxiety they felt, their children could feel it.
 Anxiety and fear are contagious.
 Children are very good at reading facial expressions and noticing a change in the tone of voice used by their parents.”